 According to the CDC, substance use among LGBTQ individuals may be a reaction to homophobia, discrimination, or violence they have experienced.
 Compared to the regular population, they have higher rates of substance use disorders.

 Making sure substance abuse treatment is inclusive, respectful, and insightful of their struggles is critical for long-term recovery.
 We’re proud to be an addiction center that doesn’t discriminate by anyone’s sexual orientation.
-Our drug treatment options can be targeted and adjusted to understand your unique struggles and offer behavioral health treatment that fosters a respectful and healing environment.
+Our drug treatment options at Lighthouse Recovery Institute can be targeted and adjusted to understand your unique struggles and offer behavioral health treatment that fosters a respectful and healing environment.

 Adolescents and Children